osrf/gazebo_tutorials/screenshot/tutorial.md

 # Capture screenshots

-To capture a screenshot of the scene displayed in the Gazebo 3D render window, find and click on the camera icon on the toolbar above the render window.
+To capture a screenshot of the scene displayed in the Gazebo-classic 3D render window, find and click on the camera icon on the toolbar above the render window.

 [[file:files/screenshot_icon_gzclient_6-0.png|640px]]